arkency/posts/posts/2017-10-02-could-we-drop-symbols-from-ruby.md

 :foo == "foo" # true
 ```

 This is what I started with.
 My goal.
 I don't want to care anymore if I have a string or symbol.
-Of course nothing is that easy.
+Of course, nothing is that easy.
 We need more properties (test cases) to fully imagine how that could work.

-Usually my usecase is about taking something out of a hash or putting into a hash.
+Usually my use-case is about taking something out of a hash or putting into a hash.
 Let's express it.

 ```ruby
 {"foo" => 1}[:foo] == 1 # true